metaDMG-dev/metaDMG-core/README.md

   - `--cores-per-sample`: Number of cores pr. sample.
 Do not change unless you know what you are doing.
   - `--sample-prefix`: Prefix for the sample names.
   - `--sample-suffix`: Suffix for the sample names.
-  - `--config-path`: The name of the generated config file.
+  - `--config-file`: The name of the generated config file.
 Default: `config.yaml`.

 - Boolean flags (does not take any values, only the flag).
 Default is false.
   - `--bayesian`: Include a fully Bayesian model (probably better, but also _a lot_ slower, about a factor of 100).